frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 There was a bowl of fruit in the center of the table.
 After the first course of the dinner, he took up an apple and he handed it to her.

-She looked at him a bit surprised and said, "Your Excellency, I didn\'t ask for any fruit.\"
+She looked at him a bit surprised and said, "Your Excellency, I didn't ask for any fruit."

 He said, "Madam, it was only after Eve had the apple that she realized what she was wearing."

 Sometimes we have to be very clear.
 We should defend ourselves and other people.
 Defend the environment of our home, care with television programs, having a sensitive conscience for movies.

-If we wouldn\'t bring children to a red-light district of the city, then we shouldn\'t bring that red-light district into our living room.
+If we wouldn't bring children to a red-light district of the city, then we shouldn't bring that red-light district into our living room.

 We should try and flee from all occasions of sin.
-"If your hand is an occasion of sin to you, cut it off" (cf. Matt.
+"If your hand is an occasion of sin to you, cut it off" (*cf*.
+Matt.
 5:30).

-Just like the alcoholic, who has to plan carefully his journey home to avoid that street where that hotel is because: 'I know there\'s a bar there and there are bottles in that bar.'
+Just like the alcoholic, who has to plan carefully his journey home to avoid that street where that hotel is because: 'I know there's a bar there and there are bottles in that bar.'

 His battle, or her battle, begins the moment she begins to leave the office, choosing the route home.
-It doesn\'t begin when he\'s entering the lobby of the hotel.
+It doesn't begin when he's entering the lobby of the hotel.

 We have to fight our battles far away from the walls of the fortress.
 We need to be aware of unnecessary temptations.
-The devil, we\'re told in Scripture, is like a lion ready to pounce (Lam.
-3:10).
+The devil, we're told in Scripture, is like a lion ready to pounce (Lam.
+3:10, 1 Peter 5:8).

 When people are driving along the roads, they meet with traffic policemen, traffic lights, yellow lines, one-way streets, no-parking zones.
 All these seem to be a nuisance and limitations on our freedom.
 But, in fact, they favor the driver because they help them to drive with gracious security and pleasure.

 We need to be protected against our own weaknesses---and we all know how weak we can be.

-We also don\'t know how weak others can be in certain moments.
-We can\'t trust ourselves or think we\'re strong, or think other people are strong.
+We also don't know how weak others can be in certain moments.
+We can't trust ourselves or think we're strong, or think other people are strong.

-We can\'t allow ourselves to get into compromising situations.
+We can't allow ourselves to get into compromising situations.
 And for that, we have to have foresight, to be clever.

 Have the courage to flee if things go wrong, because we know we have feet of clay.
-"We carry this treasure in earthenware vessels," says St. Paul (cf. 2 Cor.
+"We carry this treasure in earthenware vessels," says St. Paul (*cf*.
+2 Cor.
 4:7).

 St. Thomas Aquinas defines curiosity.
 He says, "Curiosity is a defect of our mind which inclines us with eagerness and precipitation towards the...study of less useful subjects, making us neglect the things of God and our salvation.
 This curiosity is born of spiritual sloth...and makes us lose precious time" (St. Thomas Aquinas, *Summa Theologiae*, II,II, Questions 167, 35).

-It\'s like a mania for collecting useless data.
+It's like a mania for collecting useless data.
 St. John of the Cross calls it "stupid intellectual curiosity, and...is the inverse of contemplation."

 In this battle we often need to give importance to what is small.
 Often the devil enters through small things, little lacks of struggle here or there, little negligences in things that could be important.

-Those small points that may be so small as not to appear important to us---that\'s where the battles have to be fought: in the guarding of our eyes, in the things we read, in entertainment, in dealing with people of the opposite sex, in certain conversations.
+Those small points that may be so small as not to appear important to us---that's where the battles have to be fought: in the guarding of our eyes, in the things we read, in entertainment, in dealing with people of the opposite sex, in certain conversations.

 These may be small things with no apparent importance but, if left unchecked, they can do all sorts of terrible things.